 Are you trying to juggle homeschooling and all of your kiddo’s activities?
 Homeschool parents constantly feel pressure to fill every moment of their kids’ days with educational instruction or extracurriculars.

 The struggle is real, folks.

 Yet, there is much to be said about leaving space in our homeschool.
-Learning happens is in those unplanned spaces.
+Learning happens in those unplanned spaces.

 Leaving Space in Our Homeschool Year Allows for New Interests and Discoveries

-Surely, we weren’t socializing enough.
+Indeed, we weren’t socializing enough.
 The kids weren’t in enough extracurricular activities, were they?